Maya astronomy: Maya stelae

 The Maya erected a large number of stelae.
 These had a Long Count date.
 They also included a supplementary series.
 The supplementary series included lunar data – the number of days elapsed in the current lunation, the length of the lunation and the number of the lunation in a series of six.
 Some of them included an 819-day count which may be a count of the days in a cycle associated with Jupiter.
 See Jupiter and Saturn below.
 Some other astronomical events were recorded, for example the eclipse warning on Quirigua Stela E – 9.17.0.0.0.
 A partial solar eclipse was visible in Mesoamerica two days later on 9.17.0.0.2 – Friday January 18, 771.

 Santa Elena Poco Uinic Stela 3 has a date of 9.17.19.13.16 5 K'ib' 14 Ch'en, July 16, 790, with a solar eclipse glyph.
 A total solar eclipse crossed directly over the site three days later on July 16, 790.

 Calendric inscriptions

 Many Mayan temples were inscribed with hieroglyphic texts.
 These contain both calendric and astronomical content.

+An archaeoastronomical study by Martínez-González examined the chronological correspondence between the enthronement of Ukit Kan Le'k Tok', dated to 26 May 770 in the Mural of the 96 Glyphs at Ekʼ Balam, and Chinese records of comet C/770 K1 from the same day.
+The reconstructed orbit placed the comet in the northeastern sky before sunrise, under conditions compatible with naked-eye visibility from northern Yucatán.